dreampipcom/hephaestus/README.md

 ```
 "prepublishOnly": "./check-git.sh && npm run build & ..."
 ````

+## Options

+You can pass up to 2 arguments to the script:

+1. first argument will force check for npm version conflicts.
+2. second argument will force skip checking for npm version conflicts.
+3. no argument will prompt you if you want to check for npm version conflicts.

 When you run `npm publish` next time, if any of the criteria doesn't meet the rules, this script will exit 1 and the publishing of your package will be interrupted.